josephrace/awesome-sustainable-web/README.md

 ## Websites

+- [Branch](https://branch.climateaction.tech/) - an online magazine written by and for people who dream of a sustainable and just internet for all.
 - [Sustainable Web Design](https://sustainablewebdesign.org/) - _the_ sustainable web design site, with lots of strategies for delivering sustainable projects.
 - [Sustainable Web Manifest](https://www.sustainablewebmanifesto.com/) - manifesto for building a more sustainable web.